 The puzzle of harp music

-There is a strange omission: we have so much iconography testifying to the place of the harp in European culture, and yet we have little harp music.
-In the medieval period, this was to be expected, as music was written either for the voice or for instruments generally rather than specifically.
-This indicates that musicians arranged their instrumental parts either aurally or, if they could read music, they used the notation only as a starting point and improvised the rest.
+We have a great deal of iconography testifying to the place of the harp in European culture, and yet we have little surviving harp music.
+In the medieval period, this is to be expected, as music was written either for the voice or for an instrument generally rather than one instrument specifically.
+This indicates the freedom of musicians to arrange their own instrumental parts and, if they could read music, they used the notation only as a starting point and improvised the rest.
 From relatively near the beginning of the renaissance onwards, different systems of tablature notation were developed for different specific instruments.
 Staff notation only shows the notes and the rhythm, and the instrumentalist works out the mechanics of producing those pitches; whereas tablature is tied directly to the instrument, showing the player the rhythm and the exact placement of both hands for all notes.

 From the renaissance to the baroque period there is a wealth of tablature for the lute, cittern, and viola da gamba, and enough to keep us fairly happy for the bandora and 4 course guitar (for the latter there was ample but much of it is lost).
 For the harp, we have very little and it is all from the late renaissance onwards.
 We know there was a harp tablature system in Spain, for example, in Hernando de Cabezón’s Obras para tecla, arpa y vihuela (Works for keyboard, harp and vihuela), 1578, well within the heyday of the bray harp; then 60 years later in France, for example, in Antoine Parran’s Traité de la musique théorique et pratique contenant les préceptes de la composition (Treaty of theoretical and practical music containing the precepts of composition), 1639.